Makes out tenders have been put out on the quiet (8)

 'tenders have been put out on the quiet' is the wordplay.

-an anagram of 'tenders' is 'retends' which is present in the answer.
+an anagram of 'tenders' is 'retends' which is within the answer.

-'quiet' could be 'p' (music symbol for 'piano', ie soft or quiet) and 'p' is present in the answer.
+'quiet' could be 'p' (music symbol for 'piano', ie soft or quiet) and 'p' is found in the answer.

 This accounts for all the letters.